Graham McCamley: 1997 rescue helicopter fire

-On 2 May 1997, the Rockhampton-based Capricorn Helicopter Rescue Service was dispatched to "Tartus" to assist in the evacuation of two injured persons who were injured after an ultralight plane crashed shortly after take-off from an airstrip.
+On 2 May 1997, the Rockhampton-based Capricorn Helicopter Rescue Service was dispatched to "Tartus" to assist in the evacuation of the two injured persons who were injured in the ultralight plane crash.

 Ten minutes after the rescue helicopter landed at "Tartrus", the pilot turned on a valve on the medical oxygen cylinder which was fitted inside the helicopter's cargo department.
 The opening of the valve triggered a loud explosion and the pilot was violently thrown out of the helicopter.
 He suffered blast damage to his left lung, internal bruising and a burst eardrum.
 The explosion triggered a fire which completely destroyed the rescue helicopter.

 2007 helicopter crash

 On 3 October 2007, the private helicopter McCamley was piloting hit some tree branches and crashed at "Tartrus".

 Upon hitting the ground, the helicopter burst into flames.
 Two men who happened to be nearby, Tom Koch-Emmery and Luke Walters, rushed to the crashed helicopter and dragged the badly injured McCamley out just before it exploded.
 Walters stayed with McCamley while Koch-Emmery rode the four kilometres to the Tartrus homestead to raise the alarm.

 The Capricorn Helicopter Rescue Service was dispatched to "Tartrus" and airlifted McCamley back to Rockhampton.
 McCamley was then airlifted to Brisbane, suffering from a suspected fractured spine and other internal injuries.

 In 2015, Koch-Emmery received the Bravery Medal while Walters received the Commendation for Brave Conduct for the assistance they provided McCamley at the time of the accident.

 2010 ultralight plane crash

 On 4 April 2010, McCamley's wife Lady Shirley McCamley was killed in an ultralight plane crash at "Tartrus".
 The 19-year-old pilot was the McCamley's grandson Max, who survived the crash but suffered back injuries.
-The news of Lady Shirley's death shocked many in the Australian beef industry.
-Lady Shirley's funeral was held at St Paul's Cathedral in Rockhampton where 1200 mourners gathered pay their respects.
+Lady Shirley McCamley's funeral was held at St Paul's Cathedral in Rockhampton where 1200 mourners gathered to pay their respects.

 Livingstone Hills proposal

-In June 2011, McCamley put forward a vision to build 3,000 residential sites on the Capricorn Coast, between the Causeway Lake and Lammermoor.
-According to McCamley, the new development would have been called "Livingstone Hills" and would have been an ideal spot for Fly-in Fly-out mine workers to live, particularly with the inclusion of an airstrip in the development.
+In June 2011, McCamley put forward a vision to build 3,000 residential sites on the Capricorn Coast between Causeway Lake and Lammermoor.
+According to McCamley, the new development would have been called "Livingstone Hills" and would have been an ideal spot for Fly-in fly-out mine workers to live, particularly with the inclusion of an airstrip in the development.
 The Livingstone Hills plan would have also included a conference centre, resort and hotel.